NYUAD-Core-Bioinformatics/Gencore-modules-cli/README.md

 3. Create easyconfig from a local tarball.
 4. Create easyconfig from a remote tarball.
 5. Create a bundle which is a mix of packages already added in easybuild.
-6. Create easyconfig from a already installed.
+6. Create easyconfig for a manually installed package.
 ```

 ### Key Benefits